-The 2014 Outlander Sport's interior is easy on the eyes and easy to use.
+For 2015, the Outlander Sport's interior remains easy on the eyes and easy to use.
 Front seats are reasonably comfortable, while the rear is snug for three adults but just fine for two.
 Behind the rear seat the cargo capacity is not great, at just over 20 cubic feet, but fold down the rear seats and the capacity more than doubles.
 There is leather on the steering wheel and shift knob, and leather seating is available with the SE Touring Package as an option.
-The Outlander Sport's interior doesn't claim to be luxurious, but it is useful and comfortable.
+The Mitsubishi Outlander Sport's interior doesn't claim to be luxurious, but it is useful and comfortable.

-The 2014 Outlander Sport's exterior gives prospective buyers lots of reasons to sign the dotted line.
+The Mitsubishi Outlander Sport compact SUV gives prospective buyers lots of reasons to sign the dotted line.
 Up front, the nose is remindful of Mitsubishi's Lancer Evolution performance line, while along the sides are deep creases and sculpturing that bring a lot of interest and neatly tie into the door handles.
 Big wheels and tires fill up the wheel wells, and the rear end is nicely tied off with wraparound taillights and a spoiler over the rear window.
 An optionally-available roof rack can be used to carry larger items that won't fit inside.

-Many options for the 2014 Outlander Sport are grouped into packages, including a Premium Package (SE trim), Premium Package with Panoramic Glass Roof (SE trim), Touring Package (SE trim), Exterior Package, Interior Package (with CVT only), and other packages for LED Illumination, LED Daytime Running Lights, Rear Park Assist Sensor, Cargo, All-Weather and Navigation.
+Many Outlander Sport options for 2015 are grouped into packages, including a Premium Package (SE trim), Premium Package with Panoramic Glass Roof (SE trim), Touring Package (SE trim), Exterior Package, Interior Package (with CVT only), and other packages for LED Illumination, LED Daytime Running Lights, Rear Park Assist Sensor, Cargo, All-Weather and Navigation.
 Stand-alone options include an alloy fuel door, roof rack crossbars, body side moldings, all-weather floormats, fog lights, wheel locks, and mudguards.

 Under the Hood

-Just one engine is available for Outlander Sport models, a 2.0-liter 4-cylinder that runs on regular unleaded gasoline and is rated at 148 horsepower and 145 lb-ft of torque.
+Mitsubishi offers just one engine for the Outlander Sport: a 2.0-liter 4-cylinder that runs on regular unleaded gasoline and is rated at 148 horsepower and 145 lb-ft of torque.
 It is mated to a CVT automatic transmission or, for the base version of the vehicle, a 5-speed manual.
 While the powertrain is certainly willing, it would be unreasonable to expect large doses of performance.
 The Outlander Sport uses a "brake energy regeneration" system to reduce fuel usage and CO2 emissions, which works by capturing kinetic energy during deceleration and then intensively recharging the battery with that energy.
 The battery can then reduce its reliance on the engine's alternator, which helps conserve fuel.
 The result is a powertrain that is entirely adequate for the vehicle's uses and also delivers quite commendable fuel economy.

-A 2014 Mitsubishi Outlander Sport is among the few compact-utility vehicles that start under $20,000.
+A 2015 Mitsubishi Outlander Sport compact crossover SUV is among the few compact-utility vehicles that start in the $20,000 range.
 Its entry price undercuts rivals such as the Mazda CX-5, Nissan Juke, Honda CR-V, Ford Escape, Subaru Forester, Mini Cooper and even the Hyundai Tucson by hundreds to thousands of dollars.
 Even a well-equipped Outlander Sport is relatively easy on the wallet, climbing to the mid-$20,000 mark.
-A fully loaded, top-of-the-line 2014 Outlander Sport SE with all-wheel drive can reach about $32,000, but at that level the buyer might be looking at a different vehicle.
+A fully loaded, top-of-the-line 2015 Outlander Sport SE with all-wheel drive can reach about $32,000, but at that level the buyer might be looking at a different vehicle.
 Be sure to check the Kelley Blue Book Fair Purchase Price to see what buyers are paying for this vehicle in your area.
 While the Outlander Sport represents a lot of value for the money, resale values are expected to be near the bottom of its class.